hanifyaziz/it-infra/README.md

 # SmartDeploy

-**SmartDeploy**, powered by PDQ.com, is a tool for automating OS deployment and imaging.
+**SmartDeploy**, powered by PDQ.com, is a tool for deploying and managing operating systems and applications across multiple computers in an organization.

 **Features**
+ - Driver Management: use driver library to automatically detect and inject the correct drivers for the target hardware during deployment
  - sysprep can be handle by SmartDeploy
- - Can choose to deploy Standard App or Custom App https://smartdeploy.pdq.com/hc/en-us/articles/12982091499163-Create-a-Custom-Application-Pack
+ - Can choose to deploy Standard App or Custom App (bundle application with the image during deployment) https://smartdeploy.pdq.com/hc/en-us/articles/12982091499163-Create-a-Custom-Application-Pack

 **SmartDeploy Documentation:** https://smartdeploy.pdq.com/hc/en-us/articles/21577398522267-Getting-Started-with-SmartDeploy